drakkan/sftpgo/docs/full-configuration.md

       - `expect_ct_header`, string.
 Allows to set the `Expect-CT` header value.
 Default: blank.
     - `branding`, struct.
 Defines the supported customizations to suit your brand.
 It contains the `web_admin` and `web_client` structs that define customizations for the WebAdmin and the WebClient UIs.
 Each customization struct contains the following fields:
       - `name`, string.
 Defines the UI name
       - `short_name`, string.
-Define the short name to show next to the logo image
+Defines the short name to show next to the logo image and on the login page
       - `favicon_path`, string.
 Path to the favicon relative to `static_files_path`.
 For example, if you create a directory named `branding` inside the static dir and put the `favicon.ico` file in it, you must set `/branding/favicon.ico` as path.
       - `logo_path`, string.
 Path to your logo relative to `static_files_path`.
 The preferred image size is 256x256 pixel
       - `login_image_path`, string.
 Path to a custom image to show on the login screen relative to `static_files_path`.
 The preferred image size is 900x900 pixel